OHSUBD2K/BDK14-Ontologies-101/docs/index.md

 Figure7

 The comment should appear in the ontology annotations where you have the option to either edit or delete it.
-Throughout the application, the grey-circle icons have related functionality: a &quot;+&quot; is used to add, &quot;x&quot; to delete, and &quot;o&quot; to edit.
+Throughout the application, the grey-circle icons have related functionality: a **+** is used to add, **x** to delete, and **o** to edit.

 Figure8